Ajegunle Lagos, Nigeria Travel Guide

 Buy goods and crafts directly from local artisans and market traders, promoting fair commerce.

-Utilize public transport like Danfo and Keke Napep to inject money into the informal transport sector.
+Utilize public ways to travel like Danfo and Keke Napep to inject money into the informal transport sector.

-A flexible attitude and reliance on area recommendations are for a successful and insightful trip.
-Be open to unexpected experiences and cultural differences.
+AN adaptable attitude and reliance on area recommendations are for a successful and insightful trip.
+Be open to unexpected experiences and contrasting cultural norms.